teplandr/Visioneer/README.md

 ## Prerequisites
 - C++17 (I use gcc 9.3.0).
+- CMake 3.16 or newer is required.
+Can be installed with apt or build from source.
 - [Git LFS](https://git-lfs.github.com/) is required to download ONNX models.
 - OpenCV 4.5.3 or newer is required.
 If you have no OpenCV follow instructions, which are in the next section.
 - ONNX Runtime installed from pre-build binaries available [here](https://github.com/microsoft/onnxruntime/releases/).
 Instructions are in the next section.